256dpi/fire/README.md

 }
 ```

-### Authorization
+### Callback

-The authenticator can be used to authorize access to JSON API resources by using the  [`Callback`](https://godoc.org/github.com/256dpi/fire/flame#Callback) with a scope that must have been granted:
+The authenticator [`Callback`](https://godoc.org/github.com/256dpi/fire/flame#Callback) can be used to authorize access to JSON API resources by requiring a scope that must have been granted:

 ```go
 postsController := &fire.Controller{